By Ann-Marie Adams, Staff Writer

 “A year ago, I saw all kinds of people coming in, lots of white people, a few blacks and Hispanics.
 But as my mediation drags on, I see more people of color, very few Asians, fewer whites,” Gutierrez said.
 “And I’m starting to wonder about that.”

-Gutierrez’s observation is aligned with a national trend and is supported by a recent study by a national agency that serves as an advocate for homeowners, the Center for Responsible Lending.
+Gutierrez’s observation is aligned with a nation-wide trend and is supported by a recent study by a national agency that serves as an advocate for homeowners, the Center for Responsible Lending.

 According to the study, the number of African American and Latino borrowers disproportionately bore the burden of foreclosures.
 Since the recession began in 2006, nearly 8 percent of both African American and Latino borrowers lost their homes to foreclosures, compared with 4.5 percent of white borrowers.
 And as the crisis continues across the country, it will be particularly devastating to more African American and Latino families.